waoadb/opensource/packages/js-client-sdk/README.md

 ### [Contributing Guide](https://opensource.differentbreed.events/docs/contributing/)

-Read our [contributing guide](https://opensource.differentbreed.events/docs/contributing/) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to.
+Read our [contributing guide](https://opensource.differentbreed.events/docs/contributing/) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.

 ### License